FHOOEAIST/python-archetype/README.md

 Clone the project using git, open a CLI in the cloned folder `python-archetype/src/archetype`.

-The following information is required, regardless of wheter the CLI mode or the UI mode is used:
+The following information is required, regardless of whether the CLI mode or the UI mode is used:
 * a project name
 * the target python version (e.g. 3.7, 3.8, 3.9, ...)
 * the base folder for the created project (basefolder + project name = source of generated project)